2020 CONCACAF U-20 Championship qualifying

-The 2020 CONCACAF U-20 Championship qualifying stage took place between 15–23 February 2020.
+The 2020 CONCACAF U-20 Championship qualifying stage took place between 15 and 23 February 2020.
 The teams competed for four of the 20 berths in the 2020 CONCACAF U-20 Championship final tournament.

 Teams

 The qualifying format changed from the 2016 edition (no qualifying was held for the 2018 edition), and the teams were no longer divided into regional zones.

-The 41 CONCACAF teams were ranked based on the CONCACAF Men’s Under-20 Ranking as of June 2019.
+The 41 CONCACAF teams were ranked based on the CONCACAF Men's Under-20 Ranking as of June 2019.
 A total of 33 teams entered the tournament.
 The highest-ranked 16 entrants were exempt from qualifying and advanced directly to the group stage of the final tournament, while the lowest-ranked 17 entrants had to participate in qualifying, where the four group winners advanced to the round of 16 of the knockout stage of the final tournament.